 Soundness would mean that value-set analysis would identify used, killed, and possibly-killed sets that would never miss any data dependence, although they might cause spurious dependences to be reported.
 This is a lofty goal; however, it is not clear that a tool that achieves this goal would have practical value.
+(It is achievable trivially, merely by setting all value-sets to $\top$ .)

-There are less lofty goals that do not meet this standard-but may result in a more practical system.
+There are less lofty goals that do not meet the standard articulated above-but may result in a more practical system.
 In particular, we may not care if the system is sound, as long as it can provide warnings about the situations that arise during the analysis that threaten the soundness of the results.
-This is the path that we are following in our work.
+This is the path that we are following in our work, and are in the process of adding such reports to our implementation.